MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/add-a-search-box-to-your-intranet-site.md

 # Add a search box to your intranet site

-For fast access to relevant search suggestions and work results, add a Microsoft Search search box to any intranet site or page.
+To provide your users with easy access to results from your organization, add a Microsoft Search in Bing search box to any intranet site or page.
+These are some of the benefits:

+- A search box on your SharePoint or intranet portal provides a familiar, trusted entry point to start searching
+- Supports all major web browsers, including Google Chrome, Microsoft Edge, and Microsoft Internet Explorer 11
+- Only search suggestions from your organization appear, web suggestions are never included
+- Takes users to a Microsoft Search in Bing work results page, which excludes ads and web results
+- Depending on your implementation, you control the appearance and behavior of the search box

 ## Add a search box to an intranet page